 Reserves are recorded when reported to the Company by the corporate member.
-No additional risk margin has been added by the Company for the period to 31 December 2021 or 2022.
+No additional risk margin has been added by the Company for the year to 31 December 2023 or year to 31 December 2022.

-The statutory valuation of the Company's reserve provisions in its economic balance sheet as at 31 December 2022 and 2021 are as follows:
+The statutory valuation of the Company's reserve provisions in its economic balance sheet as at 31 December 2023 and 2022 are as follows: